nebari-dev/nebari-docs/docs/docs/explanations/advanced-security-configuration.md

     initial_root_password: initpasswd
     overrides:
       image:
-        repository: quansight/qhub-keycloak
+        repository: quansight/nebari-keycloak
   ...
 ```

 The `keycloak` section allows you to specify an initial password for the `root` Administrative user to manage your Keycloak database which is responsible for managing users, clients, and other Keycloak related configurations.
 Note that the `root` user is not actually a Nebari user - you cannot access the
 main features of Nebari such as JupyterLab with this user - it is exclusively for Keycloak management.

 The `overrides` section allows you to specify a custom image for the Keycloak service.
-This is useful if you want to customize theming or add additional plugins to Keycloak.
+This is useful if you want to customize themes or add additional plugins to Keycloak.
 The full extent of override options can be found in the [Keycloak Helm deployment](https://github.com/codecentric/helm-charts/tree/master/charts/keycloak).

 :::warning
 We strongly recommend changing the `initial_root_password` after your initial deployment and deleting this value from your `nebari-config.yaml`.
-Any changes to this value in the
-`nebari-config.yaml` after the initial deployment will have no effect.
+Any changes to this value in the `nebari-config.yaml` after the initial deployment will have no effect.

 For more information on how to do this, see the [Change Keycloak root password section](../how-tos/configuring-keycloak#change-keycloak-root-password).
 :::

 ## Authentication methods

 Nebari supports multiple authentication methods by using [Keycloak](https://www.keycloak.org/) under the hood.
 To ease the configuration procedure of adding the most common authentication providers to Keycloak, Nebari already supports `[Auth0, GitHub, password]` automatically during deployment.
 You may also disable authentication by setting `authentication` to `false` in the `nebari-config.yaml` file.

 The default authentication method is set to `GitHub` if no changes are specified in the configuration file or during initialization.